 - you can make a telephone call to try to contact a friend and a lawyer from the police station;

 - you can be required to have your fingerprints taken.
 Police may use reasonable force to take your fingerprints, if they believe you have committed a serious offence and you are aged 15 or over; if you are aged from 10 to 14, the police need a court order to take your fingerprints; and

-- you can refuse to undergo a forensic procedure (giving a sample from any part of your body) unless a court orders you to do so.
+- you can refuse to undergo an intimate forensic procedure (giving a sample from any part of your body) unless a court orders you to do so.

 Your right to not do or say anything